Skip to content

 TRAINING VARIETY

-Having an appropriately periodised training plan not only ensures that you peak for competition, but that your training sessions vary in difficulty throughout the week to provide some challenging and some easy days.
+Having an appropriately periodised training plan not only ensures that you peak for competition, but it also optimises your training adaptions and recovery.
+It is important that your training sessions vary in difficulty throughout the week to provide some challenging and some easy days.
 The easy days serve as a form of recovery to allow you to tackle the challenging sessions head on.
-If you need help structuring or monitoring your training plan, please contact us, we would be happy to help you.
+Additionally you should have some planned challenging weeks and some planned lighter training weeks as part of your periodised plan.
+Another way to include training variety in your week is to schedule cross-training sessions which allow for physical improvement in an alternative training form to help keep your body in balance and provide both physical and mental active recovery.
+Cross-training sessions are particularly useful in preseason or off-season but can also be applicable in-season.

 NUTRITION